WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/certificates.md

 * "CountryA" creates a certificate
 * "CountryA" creates CMS message with certificate
-* "CountryA" uploads CMS certificate
+* "CountryA" uploads CMS with certificate
 * check that the response had no error
 * Reference "TXR-4994"
-* Secondary gateway downloads the certificate trustlist
+* Other gateway downloads the certificate trustlist
 * check that the certificate is in the trustlist
 * Reference "TXR-4998"
 * "CountryB" downloads the certificate trustlist